Metro’s proposed budget eliminates weekend rail, closes 19 stations | WTOP

 - Virginia Square

-“This is by no means a doomsday scenario,” Weidefeld said.
+“This is by no means a doomsday scenario,” Wiedefeld said.
 “It’s really not even a worst-case scenario.
-A worst-case would be if revenues stayed totally flat…a doomsday would be if we had to shut down service or something worse.”
+A worst-case would be if revenues stayed totally flat … a doomsday would be if we had to shut down service or something worse.”

-Metro’s proposed FY2022 budget also includes salary freezes, layoffs and deferring wage increases for union employees.
+Metro’s proposed FY2022 budget includes salary freezes, layoffs and deferring wage increases for union employees.

 The changes, if approved, would be effective in July.